Canon 1300D vs 1DX Mark III

 The Canon 1D X Mark III has an intervalometer built-in.
 This enables the photographer to capture time lapse sequences, such as flower blooming, a sunset or moon rise, without purchasing an external camera trigger and related software.

-The 1300D writes its imaging data to SDXC cards, while the 1DX Mark III uses CFexpress cards.
+The 1300D writes its imaging data to SDXC cards, while the 1DX Mark III uses CFexpress (type B) cards.
 The 1DX Mark III features dual card slots, which can be very useful in case a memory card fails.
 In contrast, the 1300D only has one slot.

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Canon EOS 1300D and Canon EOS-1D X Mark III and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.